-Before making the final insole, put a piece of cardboard, comfortably. wood or some other material shaped like the insole, under the child's foot.
-Try different heights to find what seems to work best.
-Make sure the heel is in a straight line with the leg.
+Before making the final insole, put a piece of cardboard, wood or some other material shaped like the insole, under the child's foot.
+Try different heights to find what s sandal to support the arch.

-An insole is a firm pad that is put inside a shoe or sandal to support the arch.
+An insole is a firm pad that is put inside a shoe or